xarmison/proj-pca/README.md

 ### [Detections Analyser](./detectionsAnalyser.py)

-This script aims to analyze detections previously made and edit them if necessary, a window contaning the dectctions will be displayed.
+This script is intended to manually correct errors in detections that have already been made and can be edited, a window containing the instructions will be displayed.
 Pause and press *d* to edit the detections of the current frame.
 Usage:

 ```console
 (<enviroment_name>) user@computer:~/proj-pca$ python detectionsAnalyser.py video log_file